ScherbachenyaMIK/Course-project/README.md

 The project is written in `Java 21` using `Spring Boot 3`.

-The project consists of ... applications:
+The project consists of two applications:
-* ...
+* backend
-* ...
+* scrapper

 The application relies on the following services to function properly:
 * ...